thehaven/haven-kubler/images/yt-dlp/README.md

 Notes:

+- Each codec option uses comprehensive format strings with multiple fallback paths to maximize download success
+- Format selection is handled entirely by yt-dlp's format strings - no additional format sorting conflicts
 - The image enables software H.264 encoding (x264) and AV1 encoding (SVT-AV1).
 VP9 is available (libvpx) if needed, but default output is MP4/H.264 unless `--codec` is set.
 - Hardware acceleration is not enabled in this image; all encoding/decoding is CPU-only.
-- YouTube doesn’t serve MP3; typical audio is AAC (MP4) or Opus (WebM).
+- YouTube doesn't serve MP3; typical audio is AAC (MP4) or Opus (WebM).
 No MP3 encoder is included.

 ### Volumes and permissions

 - The image declares `VOLUME ["/media"]`.
 Mount your host directory there.
 - Container runs as user `1000:1000` by default.
 Ensure the mounted host directory is writable by this UID/GID, or override at runtime:
   ```bash
   docker run --rm -it \
     --user $(id -u):$(id -g) \